On the $v$-adic values of G-functions II: Height bounds and applications

-To account for the leftover finite places we use the polynomial $R_{s,\ram}$ of \Cref{propramifiedcm}.
-All in all, we define $R_{s}:=R_{s,1}\cdot R_{s,\ram}$.
-This polynomial will correspond to a global non-trivial relation among the G-functions of our family.
-We may now apply Andr\'e-Bombieri's ``Hasse principle for values of G-functions'', see Chapter $VII.5$ in \cite{andre1989g}.
-The result now follows since $\deg(R_s)$ is bounded by the quantity on the right of \eqref{eq:htboundmain}. \end{proof}

-The height bound established above, but restricted to CM-points with the same CM field, holds in greater generality and with a significantly smaller upper bound. \begin{prop} Let $j_0$ be the $j$-invariant of a CM-elliptic curve $E_0$ defined over a number field $K$ and consider the set of $j$-invariants whose corresponding elliptic curves, i.e. $E_j$, have CM by the same CM field as $E_0$.
+We start by presenting a height bound for the singular moduli of CM elliptic curves whose CM is given by the same CM field as that of a fixed CM elliptic curve.
+This takes the following form: \begin{prop} Let $j_0$ be the $j$-invariant of a CM-elliptic curve $E_0$ defined over a number field $K$ and consider the set of $j$-invariants whose corresponding elliptic curves, i.e. $E_j$, have CM by the same CM field as $E_0$.

-Then, there exist effectively computable constants $C_1$, $C_2>0$ such that for all $j\in A(j_0)$.\end{prop} \begin{proof} Without loss of generality, by possibly replacing $K$ by a finite extension $K_0/K$ whose degree depends on $j_0$, we may assume that $E_0$ has everywhere good reduction over $K$, see \cite{serretate}.
+Then, there exist effectively computable constants $C_1$, $C_2>0$, depending only on $K$ and $j_0$, such that for all $j\in A(j_0)$.\end{prop} \begin{proof} Without loss of generality, by possibly replacing $K$ by a finite extension $K_0/K$ whose degree depends on $j_0$, we may assume that $E_0$ has everywhere good reduction over $K$, see \cite{serretate}.

 Let $K(j)$ be the compositum of $K$ and $\Q(j)$.
 By \cite{silverberg} there exists an extension $K'(j)/K(j)$, with $[K'(j):K(j)]$ bounded by an absolute constant, such that $\End^{0}_{\bar{\Q}}(E_j)=\End^{0}_{K'(j)}(E_j)$ and $\End^{0}_{\bar{\Q}}(E_0)=\End^{0}_{K'(j)}(E_0)$.
 Since $\End^{0}_{\bar{\Q}}(E_j)=\End^{0}_{\bar{\Q}}(E_0)$ the two elliptic cures are isogenous over $\bar{\Q}$.
 By Lemma $6.1$ of \cite{masserwuisogellcurves} there exists an extension $L(j)/K^{\prime}(j)$ with $[L(j):K^{\prime}(j)]\leq 12$ such that such an isogeny $\phi$ is defined over $L(j)$.